trickstercache/trickster/docs/graphite.md

 4. relearns the affected ladders, and
 5. re-serves the request through the object cache, so the client still gets the correct answer.

+One response shape cannot self-verify: JSON carries no explicit step, so a fetch that returns fewer than two points is consistent with any prediction.
+Trickster never trusts one.
+A delta fetch that would cover a single bucket — the tip fetch every steady-state refresh performs — is widened one bucket into the past, which cannot change the archive whisper selects (the pinned `now` keeps `now - from` identical) but makes the response two points, and therefore self-verifying, at no extra request cost.
+Any fetched response that still cannot prove its step — one point, or no series where the prediction promised data inside retention — is refused outright: nothing is cached, and the request is served through the object cache instead, while the background learner re-establishes the ladder.

 `trickster_graphite_step_mispredictions_total` should be flat at zero.
 A non-zero value is not a client-visible error, but it does mean something the